In addition to the core principles of

 in illness.
 Current pediatric experience includes:

-- one-month rotations during the PGY1 and PGY3 years in the
+- A one-month rotation during the PGY1 and PGY3 years in the

 Pediatric Emergency Department at Shady Grove Adventist Hospital,